 Community Champions

-This year’s theme – Community Champions – celebrates those pioneers who seek to level the playing field in their own communities.
-From grassroots efforts through the creation of national and international programs, honor the champions of your community by sharing their stories and learning from their example.
+The 2023 theme – Community Champions – celebrated those pioneers who leveled the playing field in their own communities.
+From grassroots efforts through the creation of national and international programs, we honor the champions of our communities by sharing their stories and learning from their example.

 Aurora B.